docker/docs/test.md

 An example of a custom target ID in the documentation is the topic on [Compose file version 2 topic on CPU and other resources](compose/compose-file/compose-file-v2.md#cpu-and-other-resources).
-It has a long heading that breaks the normal markdown linking mechanism, so we added a custom ID above the target heading.
+It has a long heading that breaks the normal Markdown linking mechanism, so we added a custom ID above the target heading.

 ### Images